AI-Driven Engineering Leadership

 Askona — AI leadership and enterprise architecture

-• • Context: 15M customers, $680M+ turnover, 20+ distributed teams, 40+ services.
+• • Context: 15M customers, a $680M-revenue retailer, 20+ distributed teams, 40+ services; heterogeneous landscape and many system owners.

 Open case